microsoft/github-actions-for-desktop-apps/README.md

       Wap_Project_Name: MyWpfApp.Package.wapproj
 ```

-Build and package the Wpf Net Core application with MsBuild.
-Restore the project prior to build in order to take advantage of Publish Profiles (see below).
+Restore the project prior to build in order to populate the obj folder with the necessary platform dependencies.
+Build and package the Wpf Net Core application with MsBuild while taking advantage of Publish Profiles (see below).
 ```yaml
     # Restore the application
     - name:  Restore the Wpf application to populate the obj folder